mayasaffron/Kaur-Health/TESTING.md

 **IMPORTANT**

-If you wish to run any of these tests for yourself, before going further please make sure you have already cloned this project from the [The House of Mouse GitHub repository](https://github.com/AJGreaves/thehouseofmouse) by following the steps in the [README.md](readme.md#how-to-run-this-project-locally) under "How to run this project locally" and that you have the entire project running on your own IDE.
+If you wish to run any of these tests for yourself, before going further please make sure you have already cloned this project from the [The Kaur health GitHub repository](https://github.com/mayasaffron/Kaur-Health) by following the steps in the [README.md](readme.md#how-to-run-this-project-locally) under "How to run this project locally" and that you have the entire project running on your own IDE.

 ### Python Testing